gkapfham/virtualmutationanalysis/README.md

 ## Installation Instructions

-Please note that these instructions have been tested on an Ubuntu 15.04 workstation running the following version of R.
+Please note that these instructions have been tested on an Ubuntu 15.04 workstation running the following version of R:

 ```shell
 R version 3.2.3 (2015-12-10) -- "Wooden Christmas-Tree"